Belmont Park: Belmont Stakes

 The racetrack was also the site of Affirmed's epic stretch duel with Alydar in the 1978 Belmont Stakes, a victory that gave Affirmed the Triple Crown; and Triple Crown winner Seattle Slew's defeat of Affirmed in the Marlboro Cup in September of that same year.
 The Marlboro, a key event of the Fall Championship meets in the 1970s and 1980s, included a dramatic come-from-behind win by Forego in the 1976 installment.

 Officials of the New York Racing Association made a concerted effort to boost attendance on Belmont Stakes Day after the 1995 installment drew only 37,171.
-In 1997, NYRA and local officials put together the Long Island Belmont Stakes Festival—featuring parades, food fests and other events in surrounding communities to promote the big race.
-The effort succeeded in creating a buzz around the Belmont Stakes apart from the chance of seeing a Triple Crown.

 The 2000 and 2001 Belmonts—both run when there was no Triple Crown on the line—drew announced crowds of 67,810 and 73,857.
-The Belmont Stakes Festival continues to be held in communities near the track, such as Floral Park and Garden City.

 In 2004, a record attendance of 120,139 was on hand to see if Smarty Jones would be the first Triple Crown winner since 1978.

 American Pharoah won the 2015 Belmont Stakes on June 6, and became the first Triple Crown winner in 37 years.
 It was announced before the race that attendance would be capped at 90,000.
 That year's Kentucky Derby and Preakness both set attendance records, over 170,000 and 130,000 respectively.

-Early aviation tournaments

-Belmont Park also has a history of early aviation shows and tournaments that dates back to the early 1900s.

-Harriet Quimby, the first USA woman to obtain a pilot's license, learned of the excitement of flight at the Belmont Park International Aviation Tournament on Long Island, New York in 1910 where she met famed aviator John Moisant and his sister.